-It is the University's objective to maintain a schedule of reasonably priced health, dental, and vision care ("health and welfare") programs for its regular employees.
+It is the University's objective to maintain a schedule of reasonably priced health, dental, and vision care benefits ("health and welfare") for its full-time, benefits-eligible, employees.
 The University will adhere to all federally mandated changes and will endeavor to communicate to all employees' any and all changes to the plans as they become necessary.
 The University's self-funded health care plan meets the "grandfather" requirements as defined by the PPACA and conforms to all the requirements for affordability and minimal essential coverage.

-- "Benefits-Eligible" - Full-time employees (Faculty, Staff, and Administration) are provided, as a part of their overall package, access to health and welfare benefits for themselves and for qualified dependents.
-Participation is optional with costs being shared in several plans by both the University and the employee; the employee portion will be taken through pre-tax payroll deductions as premium contributions.
-Full time is defined in the policy "Types of University Employment."
+2.2.1 "Benefits-Eligible" - Full-time employees (Faculty, Staff, and Administration) as defined in the policy "Types of University Employment" are provided, as a part of their overall package, access to health and welfare benefits for themselves and for qualified dependents.
+Participation is optional with costs being shared in several plans by both the University and the employee; once authorized by the employee, the employee portion will be taken through pre-tax payroll deductions as premium contributions.

-- "Patient Protection and Affordable Care Act" - PPACA, the federally mandated program to provide affordable health care to all eligible employees that provides minimal essential coverage.
+2.2.8 "Patient Protection and Affordable Care Act" - PPACA, the federally mandated program to provide affordable, minimally essential, health care to all eligible full time employees.

-- The University offers a reasonably priced, multiple-option, health care plan to benefits-eligible employees.
-The University plans include both low and high cost option insurance for either individual employees or employees and their families.
+2.3.1 The University offers a reasonably priced, multiple-option, health care plan to benefits-eligible employees.
+The University plans include both low and high cost option insurance for individual employees, employees plus one, or employees and their families.
 Depending upon the option selected, premium contributions may be made with pre-tax dollars.
 Premium contributions are reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time.
-The University assumes the balance of the cost after the employee contribution and the deductibles delineated in the plan.
+Because the health care plan is a self-insured plan through a third party provider, the University assumes the balance of the cost after the employee contribution and the deductibles delineated in the plan.

-- The University offers a reasonably priced vision care plan to benefits-eligible employees.
-The plan is 100% employee financed and includes insurance for employees and their families with a pre-tax premium contribution.
+2.3.3 The University offers two (2) reasonably priced vision care plans to benefits-eligible employees.
+The plans are 100% employee financed and include insurance for individual employees, employees plus one or employees and their families with a pre-tax premium contribution.
 That premium contribution is reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time.

 2.4 Employee Notification